PashakArt/typescript-oop-patterns/README.md

 Design pattern is typical solutions for common problems.
 Below are the types of patterns with examples in typescript.
 ## Creational patterns are responsible for creating new objects:
 **Factory method** is pattern that provides interface for creating object in superclass, but allows subclass change type of object will be created.

-Important: created objects must have a common interface.
+*Important*: created objects must have a common interface.

 [Example:](https://github.com/PashakArt/typescript-oop-patterns/tree/main/src/creational_patterns/factory_method) expansion of delivery methods: use not only motor transport, but also sea vessels.
 For the client, with the factory method, there is no difference between these objects, since it will treat them as an abstract Transport.
 It will be important for him that the object has a deliver method, but how exactly it works is not important.